 Actively resisting arrest can result in a misdemeanor APO charge, conviction of which may result in jail time and a significant fine.
 However, if a person is accused of an assault on a police officer and that assault is a “violent act that creates a grave risk of causing significant bodily injury to the officer,” the defendant may be charged with felony APO.

 As a felony, assault on a police officer in DC is punishable by a maximum sentence of 10 years in jail and fines of up to $25,000.
 In addition to the harsh penalties of jail time and heft fines, the impact of having a misdemeanor or felony conviction on your record can cause long term problems in your personal and professional life.
 Many employers do not hire individuals who have been convicted of a misdemeanor or felony.

-Whether you have been charged with APO as a misdemeanor or felony, it is important to retain qualified legal counsel as soon as possible to protect your rights and minimize the negative impacts that an assault on a police officer conviction would have on your life.
+Whether you have been charged with APO as a misdemeanor or felony, it is important to retain qualified legal counsel as soon as possible to protect your rights and minimize the negative impacts that a conviction for assaulting a police officer would have on your life.

 An experienced criminal defense lawyer will know that the prosecution must prove several elements in order to win a conviction for assaulting a police officer.
 They, at the minimum, must successfully show in a court of law that: